eEqualsMxC/eEqualsMxC/README.md

    <div align="center">

-   ## That was deffinetly a reffrence to one of my all time favorits, [__Starship Troopers__](https://www.imdb.com/title/tt0120201/ "Actually its the greatest movie ever!").
+   #That was deffinetly a reffrence to one of my all time favorites, [__Starship Troopers__](https://www.imdb.com/title/tt0120201/ "Actually its the greatest movie ever!").

    </div>